 - Calcification in the muscle (Myositis ossificans):

 Muscles which have been subjected to a rupture can from time to time be found to have some calcification, although the reasons for this are unknown.
 The diagnosis is often made due to the rehabilitation not progressing as expected in relation to the primary evaluation of the extent of the injury.
 The calcification can be seen under ultrasound scanning after a few days, and subsequently on an x-ray after a few weeks (X-ray picture), (Ultrasonic image) .
+The treatment comprises relief, and if possible, ultrasound-guided draining of the blood accumulation, ultrasound-guided injection of corticosteroid and rheumatic medicine (NSAID).
 A considerably longer rehabilitation period must be expected if the muscular bleeding is complicated by calcification in the muscle.
 Surgery is almost never indicated, as an operation can involve further calcification.
 Vigorous massage on the blood accumulation should be avoided on the same grounds (article-1), (article-2).

 - Formation of scar tissue in the muscles (cicatricial tissue).